Deaths shake Ukraine truce; Poroshenko wary of Russian threat

 The situation in the conflict zone was "relatively calm" overnight, Ukrainian military spokesman Anatoly Stelmakh said, although he reported isolated attacks by rebels on Ukrainian troop positions.

-Ukraine continued to withdraw its weapons on Friday, but the army will remain on high alert, Defence Ministry spokesman Serhiy Galushko said in a televised briefing.
+Ukraine continued to withdraw its weapons on Friday, but the army will remain on high alert, Defense Ministry spokesman Serhiy Galushko said in a televised briefing.

 "Sufficient troops and resources remain along the front line in case the terrorists and the forces supporting them violate the ceasefire," he said.